singh-harsh-03/Quora-Duplicate-Ques-Detection/readme.md

 ## Project Overview

 This project aims to build a machine learning model that detects duplicate questions on Quora.
 The goal is to identify pairs of questions that have the same intent but are phrased differently.
-This project utilizes Natural Language Processing (NLP) techniques, feature engineering, and machine learning algorithms to achieve high accuracy in predicting duplicate questions.
+This project utilizes feature engineering, and machine learning algorithms to achieve high accuracy in predicting duplicate questions.

 ## Features